 1. Farm-Raised Salmon

 Pale pink fish and wide fat marks are a sign of farmed salmon.
-Wild sockeye gets its red color from natural astaxanthin and carotenoids, so if you do eat salmon, choose ones which are labelled “Alaskan” or “sockeye,” while avoiding those labelled “Atlantic Salmon”.
+Wild sockeye gets its red color from naturally-occuring astaxanthin and carotenoids, so if you do eat salmon, choose ones which are labelled “Alaskan” or “sockeye,” while avoiding those labelled “Atlantic Salmon”.
 Also note that staying away from fish this day in age is one of the best things you can do for your body, considering the waters are tainted with radioactive particles which result in cancer and other autoimmune disorders.

 Where it’s banned: Australia and New Zealand